the-expanse/SideQuestWiki/BMBF.md

-# BMBF the custom song installer for BeatSaber and how to install it (Beat on is no longer supported and SideQuest is unaffiliated with it directly except for mods, see here for installing BMBF and custom songs)
+## BMBF is a custom song installer for BeatSaber

-## Beat On has long since been Discontinued, BMBF is what has replaced it, any error seen about Beat On is lingering code and can be ignored.
+## Beat On has long since been Discontinued, BMBF is what has replaced it, any error seen about Beat On is lingering code and can be ignored as is no longer supported and SideQuest is unaffiliated with it directly except for mods, see the bottom of this page for installing mods and custom songs with BMBF, if you have any issues read this page in it's entirety

-#### MAKE SURE TO HAVE AN OFFICIAL PAID FOR VERSION OF BEATSABER FROM THE OFFICIAL OCULUS QUEST STORE AND THAT PC SABERS AND MODS WILL NOT WORK ON THE QUEST

-### Pirated copy's will not work in any capacity with BMBF nor will the Demo.
+### MAKE SURE TO HAVE AN OFFICIAL PAID FOR VERSION OF BEATSABER FROM THE OFFICIAL OCULUS QUEST STORE AND THAT PC SABERS AND MODS WILL NOT WORK ON THE QUEST Pirated copy's will not work in any capacity with BMBF nor will the Demo.

 ###### SideQuest is NOT responsible for BMBF, how it modifies BeatSaber or what it does and can not be held responsible for any issues that occur upon install be they from user error or from the program side, Know also that if a mod was obtained from Beastsaber or some external website and not from Quest built proper sources such as SideQuest its self or the [Redbrumbler Github](https://github.com/RedBrumbler/BMBFCustomSabers/tree/master/Sabers)  know they more then likely are NOT Quest saber.

 `Note that BMBF is a standalone replacement for Beat On of which SideQuest no longer supports. to install it follow the steps below.
 BMBF tries to recover songs, save data and such all automatically if you are transferring from Beat On.`

-### - Before Proceeding, Backup creation of Game data and Scores
+# - Before Proceeding, Backup creation of Game data and Scores
 ----

 First since you need to get a clean unmodded Beatsaber version installed and run it to Solo mode (as in open the game and enter solo mode) in order to to patch properly.
 If you care for your scores be sure to back them up in the SideQuests `My Apps` tab by clicking the settings button (Gear Icon) to the right of Beatsaber, Clicking Back Up Game Data then checking the `My Tasks` tab to make sure it is finished installing before you proceed.

-## - To Uninstall Properly if you have used BMBF or have failed installing previously
+## - How To Uninstall Properly if you have used BMBF or have failed installing previously
 ----

 Connect your headset to your PC and go to the `My Apps` manager tab in Sidequest and click the gear to the right of the application and click uninstall, you can do the same for BMBF's old version using SideQuests My apps tab by searching the word `love` in the My apps tab and it should pop up as `We Love Oculus`and uninstall it by clicking the gear icon to the right and clicking uninstall, Then find and remove the BMBF related `Wrapper`